rancher/istio-installer/README.md

 # Istio Installer

+> [!NOTE]
+> The [rancher-istio chart](https://github.com/rancher/charts "rancher-istio chart") will be deprecated starting on Rancher 2.12.0.
+For more information, see the [announcement](https://forums.rancher.com/t/deprecation-of-rancher-istio/45043) in the Rancher forums.

 This image is used by the [rancher-istio chart](https://github.com/rancher/charts "rancher-istio chart") to intall istio with various configurations.

 This installer uses shell scripts to run istioctl install, upgrade and uninstall commands.